Optimal learning with $Q$-aggregation: Introduction and main results

+The aim of model selection aggregation \cite{Nem00,Cat04,Cat07,Tsy03} is to use the data $\mathcal{D}$ to construct a function $\hat f$ having an \emph{excess-risk} $ R(\hat f)- \min_{f\in\mathcal {F}}R(f)$ as small as possible.
+Namely, we seek the smallest deterministic \emph{residual term} $\Delta_{n}(\mathcal{F})>0$ such that the excess risk is bounded above by $\Delta_{n}(\mathcal{F})$, either in expectation or with high probability, or, in this instance, in both.
+In the high probability case, such bounds are called \emph {oracle inequalities}.
+This problem was introduced and studied in \cite {Cat04,Nem00}.
+Many results have been obtained in aggregation theory during the last decade, for instance, in \cite{Aud08}, the suboptimality in deviation of the Gibbs aggregates is proved, in \cite {Aud09}, several procedures related to Gibbs aggregates are proved to be optimal (in expectation) even under moment assumptions, in \cite {BunTsyWeg07c}, a ``universal'' aggregation method is constructed to solve several type of aggregation problems in the Gaussian regression model.
+Other construction of optimal aggregation procedures in various setups can also be found in \cite{JudNem00,JudRigTsy08,LecMen09,Tsy03,Tsy04b,Yan00a,Yan00}.

-From a minimax standpoint, it has been proved that $\Delta_n(\cF)=C(\log M)/n$, $C>0$ is the smallest residual term that one can hope for the regression problem with quadratic loss \cite{Tsy03}.
+From a minimax standpoint, it has been proved that $\Delta_n(\mathcal {F})=C(\log M)/n$, \mbox{$C>0$} is the smallest residual term that one can hope for the regression problem with quadratic loss \cite{Tsy03}.
 An estimator $\hat f$ achieving such a rate (up to some multiplying constant) is called an optimal aggregate.
+One of the first procedures proved to achieve this optimal rate is a progressive mixture rule of Gibbs estimators (cf. \mbox{\cite{Cat04,Aud09,Yan00,JudRigTsy08}}).
+The optimality of this procedure holds for any ``exponentially concave'' loss function (cf. Theorem~4.2 in \cite{JudRigTsy08}) but only in expectation (cf. \cite{Aud08}).

-The aim of this paper is to construct optimal aggregates under general conditions on the loss function $\ell$.
+The aim of this paper is to construct optimal aggregates (both in expectation and deviation) under general conditions on the loss function $\ell$ and for a random design.
+We also want these procedures to have the ability to take into account some prior information on the dictionary unlike the existing optimal aggregation procedures that have been constructed in this setup so far (cf. \cite{Aud08,LecMen09}).

-Note that the optimal residuals for model selection aggregation are of the order $1/n$ as opposed to the standard parametric rate $1/\sqrt{n}$.
+Note that the optimal residuals for model selection aggregation are of the order $1/n$ as opposed to the standard parametric rate $1/\sqrt {n}$.
 This \emph{fast} rate essentially comes from the strong convexity of the quadratic loss.
-In what follows we show that indeed, strong convexity is sufficient to obtain fast rates.
+In what follows, we show that indeed, strong convexity is sufficient to obtain fast rates.
 It is known that rates of optional order $1/n$ cannot be achieved if the loss function is only assumed to be convex.
-Indeed, it follows from \cite{Lec07b}, Theorem~2 that if the loss is linear then the best achievable residual term is at least of the order $\sqrt{(\log |\cF|)/n}$.
-Recall that a function $g$ is said to be strongly convex on a nonempty convex set $C \subset \R$ if there exists a constant $c$ such that
+Indeed, it follows from \cite{Lec07a}, Theorem~2, that if the loss is linear then the best achievable residual term is at least of the order $\sqrt{(\log |\mathcal{F}|)/n}$.
+Recall that a function $g$ is said to be strongly convex on a nonempty convex set $C \subset\mathbb{R}$ if there exists a constant $c$ such that